nf-core/oncoanalyser/docs/usage.md

 In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
 By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
-However, in some cases the pipeline specified version maybe out of date.
+However, in some cases the pipeline specified version may be out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the